osglworks/java-excel/README.md

 ).file(sampleFile()).build();
 ```

-This technique also applied when your caption is English words but there is no simple way to process the transform through any strategy, e.g. `Street #` into `streetNo` etc.
+This technique also applied when your header is English words but there is no simple way to process the transform through any strategy, e.g. `Street #` into `streetNo` etc.